goossens/ObjectTalk/docs-src/guide/operators.md

 The expression a += 2 is shorthand for a = a + 2.
 Effectively, the
 addition and the assignment are combined into one operator that performs both tasks at the same time.
+The generated code for a += 2 however is identical to the code generated for a = a + 2. a += 2 is therefore just "syntactical sugar".

 **Comparison Operators**